 The mission of Maine Rail Group is to enhance rail service in Maine.
 It is for that reason that we have been following LD227 which, in its final form, was passed and signed by the Governor on June 14, 2021.
 The Bill is a first step in creating passenger rail service from Portland to Bangor.

-The original bill which was sponsored by Senator Joe Baldacci and seven other state legislators from Central Maine called for the state to conduct a feasibility study for passenger rail service from Brunswick to Augusta and beyond to Waterville and Bangor.
-Despite a large turn-out of supporters who testified virtually at the public hearing in favor of the bill, the final version was modified at the Transportation Committee’s Work Session to conduct a “Transit Propensity Analysis”.
-This analysis will include the evaluation of the two possible routes to Bangor: the state-owned rail line from Brunswick through Augusta or Pan Am’s main rail line from Lewiston/Auburn.
+The original bill, which was sponsored by Senator Joe Baldacci and seven other state legislators from Central Maine, called for the state to conduct a feasibility study for passenger rail service from Brunswick to Augusta and then to Waterville and Bangor.
+Despite a large turn-out of supporters who testified at the public hearing in favor of the original bill, it was modified at the Transportation Committee’s Work Session and changed to a “Transit Propensity Analysis.”
+This analysis will include the evaluation of two possible routes to Bangor via Waterville: the state-owned rail line from Brunswick through Augusta and Pan Am’s main rail line through Lewiston/Auburn.
 The passenger rail service from Waterville would then continue to Bangor.

 While the request for proposals (RFP)has not been sent out yet, we expect the propensity analysis will include an evaluation of potential ridership by examining similar rail corridors, the demographics and travel demand/patterns of the Study Area, and the potential economic development opportunities.

 We are delighted that the state is willing to provide $150,000 for its share of the study.
 However, in its final form impacted communities in Central Maine are expected to collectively contribute $50,000 to cover the total cost of the study.
 The Maine Rail Group is working to inform the public of this opportunity for the residents of Augusta, Bangor, and Waterville.
 We believe passenger rail service extending to Bangor is a strategic investment in Maine’s future and recognize it cannot be achieved without the active support of community organizations and local businesses.